 Why Having a Floor Plan Can Sell a Home

-Floor plan drawings are an excellent way to demonstrate the size, layout and feel of a property.
-A floor plan is a simple way of illustrating to a potential buyer what they could be buying.
+Floor plan drawings are an excellent way to demonstrate the size, layout, and feel of a property.

 Article By: Tom Ayre

 Why you should use a floor plan to market a property

 A floor plan illustrates the extent and size of the property, offering an accurate idea of its layout.
 According to RightMove, a third of buyers are less likely to enquire about a property if it has no floor plan.
 Give your potential buyers all the information you would want when looking to buy a property!

 Detailed floor plans can save time and effort; if a buyer would never look at a property in person once they’d seen its plans, then you’re wasting your own time by showing them around while they decide it’s not for them.

 A floor plan shows the true specifications of a property.
 Once beds, cupboards and other large items have been removed, the “true” size of a room is often quite different to the size it feels like with all its furniture.